slideflow/slideflow/docs-source/source/model.rst

 Working with layer activations
 ******************************

-:class:`slideflow.model.Features` creates an interface to efficiently generate features/layer activations and logits from either a batch of images (returning a batch of activations/logits) or a whole-slide image (returning a grid of activations/logits).
+:class:`slideflow.model.Features` creates an interface to efficiently generate features/layer activations and predictions from either a batch of images (returning a batch of activations/predictions) or a whole-slide image (returning a grid of activations/predictions).

-:class:`slideflow.DatasetFeatures` calculates features and logits for an entire dataset, storing result arrays into a dictionary mapping slide names to the generated activations.
+:class:`slideflow.DatasetFeatures` calculates features and predictions for an entire dataset, storing result arrays into a dictionary mapping slide names to the generated activations.
 This buffer of whole-dataset activations can then be used for functions requiring analysis of whole-dataset activations, including :class:`slideflow.SlideMap` and :class:`slideflow.Mosaic`.